 Though the buyer’s agent should not reveal anything about their client’s motivations, sometimes they will slip up.
 Why not ask the question?
 Should you find out the buyer will entertain a counter offer you know this offer is not their highest and best offer.
 Maybe you could get a few more dollars out of them.

 Bottom line – get as much information about a buyer and their motivations before you accept an offer to purchase your Austin home.
 This will save you a lot of time, stress and even money.

 Need to Sell Your Austin Home?

-We know how to get sellers the most money in the shortest time.
+With over $250MM of real estate sold, we know how to get sellers the most money in the shortest time.
 To learn more about our comprehensive Austin home selling program, check out our Austin Home Sellers page.
-Then, fill out our Seller Survey, call us at (512) 827-8323 or email us at info@11OaksRealty..com to schedule a no obligation consultation.
+Then, fill out our Seller Survey, call us at (512) 827-8323 or email us at info@11OaksRealty.com to schedule a no obligation consultation.